jimberlage/cljs-basic/README.md

 `lein trampoline cljsbuild repl-rhino`

-Visit the site, and open Devtools.
+Visit the site, and open your browser's developer tools.
 You should see

     Lisp syntax
     JS syntax